bitpesa/api-documentation/transaction-flow.md

 * Input currency is `USD` Payout type is `NGN::Bank`.
 Requested amount is `100 EUR`.

   Although the requested currency is neither the input nor the output one, we will calculate how much `100 EUR` is in `USD` and in `NGN` and will return those values in the input and output amounts.
-We will afterwards do the currency eschange directly, and will not involve the requested currency at all.
+We will afterwards do the currency exchange directly, and will not involve the requested currency at all.

 #### Payout details